Grandma's Peach Cobbler Crisp Recipe

 This is the perfect dessert to whip up as summer comes to an end.
 It would be great for backyard BBQ's, company potlucks, family reunions, or as a take-along dish for a holiday get-together.
 It's sure to be a hit!

-- Combine peaches, 3 Tbsp flour, 3 Tbsp granulated sugar, 3/4 tsp. cinnamon, and 1/2 tsp. vanilla in a large mixing bowl.
+- Combine peaches, 3 tablespoons of flour, 3 tablespoons of granulated sugar, 3/4 teaspoon cinnamon, and 1/2 teaspoon vanilla in a large mixing bowl.

 - Pour mixture into baking pan.

-5. In a medium mixing bow, combine 1 cup oats, 1 cup flour, 1 cup brown sugar, 1/4 cup granulated sugar, and 1/4 tsp salt.
+- In a medium mixing bow, combine 1 cup oats, 1 cup flour, 1 cup brown sugar, 1/4 cup granulated sugar, and 1/4 teaspoon salt.
 If you'd like, sprinkle a little cinnamon on top.

 Serve warm with a side of homemade vanilla ice cream.
 My family enjoys Breyer's vanilla.
 Have a hot cup of coffee or a cold glass of milk with your treat.